davekopecek/drupal8composer/README.md

 ## Setup instructions

+TODO: Suggest / Document fork to new project repo for setting up new sites.

 ### Step #1: Docksal environment setup

 **This is a one time setup - skip this if you already have a working Docksal environment.**